Dog Hot Spot Healing Stages Explained

 What You Should Do:

-Keep the area dry—avoid swimming or bathing them unless advised.
+• Keep area dry—avoid swimming or bathing pets unless specifically advised.

 Pro Tip: Fresh air makes a big difference.
 When possible, let them relax in a dry, well-ventilated space inside.